 Fourth, US foreign policy is based on the doctrine of full- spectrum dominance, and is illegal, unconstitutional, and in violation of the United Nations charter.

 Fifth, as long as Vermont remains in the United States, our citizens face curtailed civil liberties, corporate domination, revocation of the social contract, and all of the other challenges that accompany an Empire that is collapsing.

 Q. Could Vermont survive economically as an independent republic?

 A. Unquestionably.
-Vermont has plentiful of hydro resources with which to generate electrical power, a rich stock of forestry products with which to build, and a productive and innovative agricultural community that can feed all of us with plenty left over to share with our friends across borders.
-Vermonters are exceptionally entrepreneurial, creative and well-educated.
-An Independent Vermont would not need to be self-sufficient (though we could be), but rather would be a more empowered trading partner with our neighbors, including Quebec and the rest of Canada.
+Vermont has plentiful hydro resources with which to generate electrical power, a rich stock of forestry products with which to build, and a productive and innovative agricultural community that can feed all of us with plenty left over to share with our friends across borders.
+Vermonters are exceptionally entrepreneurial, creative and well educated.
+An Independent Vermont would not need to be self-sufficient (though we could be), but rather would be a more empowered trading partner with our regional neighbors, including Quebec and the rest of Canada.

 Example #1.
-If Vermont can form a public bank that allows ordinary Vermonters to reap the benefits, Vermonters will have one less logistical and psychological tie to Wall Street and the Empire it enables.
+If Vermont can form a public bank that allows ordinary Vermonters to reap the financial benefits, Vermonters will have one less logistical and psychological tie to Wall Street and the Empire it enables.

 Example #2.
 If Vermont can pass educational reform that improves our children’s educational experience without federal educational mandates and oppressive standardized testing schedules, then Vermont cuts another psychological tie with U.S. imperial dictates.

-Along the way, Vermont will reach a “tipping point” and realize that it doesn’t need the U.S. of Empire to “solve” its problems.
+Along the way, Vermont will reach a “tipping point” and realize that it doesn’t need the US of Empire to “solve” its problems.

-Q. Does this mean secession for Vermont?
+Q. Does this mean nonviolent secession for Vermont?